 It also shows the reachability percentages for these users within each messaging channel on the left-hand side.

-So, we’ll select the box “Action,” and then be taken into the following page where we can set up our segment as follows.
+Select the box Action, which takes you to the page where you can set up our segment as follows.

 Analysis dashboard views have the following filter at the top to enable this.